 Who we are

-Legal Aid was created in 1932 with the goal of making justice real – in individual and systemic ways – for persons living in poverty in the District of Columbia.
+Legal Aid was created in 1932 with the goal of making justice real – in individual and systemic ways – for people living in poverty in the District of Columbia.

 Making fair and equal access to justice possible for those who need it the most.